 Subject Knowledge Enhancement (SKE)

 A Subject Knowledge Enhancement (SKE) course offers you the chance to prepare for teacher training by building up or refreshing your existing knowledge.
-It can also help boost your skills in a particular subject area if you already have qualified teacher status (QTS) but did not train in the subject you are now teaching.
+You must have an offer from your ITT provider in order to apply for a SKE course.
+Funding for these courses is reviewed annually by the Department for Education.